How I Handled Homesickness After Leaving India

 3. I Didn’t Talk About It — But I Daydreamed a Lot

-I wasn’t someone who wrote in a diary or sketched in a notebook.
-But my mind was always back in India.
+I wasn’t someone who wrote in a diary or sketched in a notebook, but my mind was always back in India.

 4. I Held on to Little Things Like They Were Gold

-To anyone else, they were just scraps of paper.
+To anyone else, they were scraps of paper.
+To me, they were pieces of home.

 Read Adjusting To A New School Abroad to see how I handled emotional challenges in a new environment.